 The Company maintains an accounting system and related system of internal controls designed to provide reasonable assurance to Elektra's management regarding the preparation of reliable financial statements and that the financial records are accurate and Company's assets are protected.
-The Company's staff of internal auditors, which reports directly to the Audit Committee, conducts periodic reviews to maintain the effectiveness of internal control procedures, corrective actions are taken to address control deficiencies and other opportunities for improving the system as they are identified.
+The Company's staff of internal auditors conducts periodic reviews to maintain the effectiveness of internal control procedures, corrective actions are taken to address control deficiencies and other opportunities for improving the system as they are identified.

-Based on our knowledge, the financial statements as of December 31, 2007, fairly present in all material respects the financial condition, results of operations and cash flows of the Company as of, and for, the periods presented.
+Based on our knowledge, the financial statements as of March 31, 2008, fairly present in all material respects the financial condition, results of operations and cash flows of the Company as of, and for, the periods presented.

-Javier Parfente
+Javier Pariente

-Executive Vicepresident &
+Executive Vice-president &